ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 ```

 ## IMAGE FILE
-* Each Image File is in a folder corresponding to its source id
+* Each Image File is in a folder corresponding to its source name
 * All images are 400 pixels by 400 pixels
 * All image formats are exclusively JPEG (`*.jpg`), for the time being
 * Naming convention: `[literal]-[unique id]`